openlegend/core-rules/core/SRD.md

 The number of additional attacks you can make with this feat is limited to 1 + half your level, rounded up.
 Thus, the limit is 2 additional attacks at 1st level, 3 additional attacks at 3rd level, and 6 additional attacks at 9th level. \newline

-**Example:** Vax the Deathbringer has Multi Attack Specialist (Tier VI).
-He declares that he will be making three attacks this round.
-Therefore, all of his attacks suffer disadvantage 3 (3 x 3 = 9, minus 6 for feat tier 6).
+**Example:** Vax the Deathbringer has Multi Attack Specialist (Tier III).
+He declares that he will be making three attacks this round (two additional attacks).
+Therefore, all of his attacks suffer disadvantage 3 (3 x 2 = 6, minus 3 for feat tier 3).
 His first attack is a necromantic burst targeting a 10'-square.
 Because of the area of effect, Vax suffers an additional disadvantage 2, making his total disadvantage for that attack 5.
 For his second attack, Vax casts a